Evilsmaher/DepthCamera/README.md

 playerItem.videoComposition = composition
 ```

-#### 2D Image: just get the image of wherever you stored.
+#### 2D Image:
+Just get the image of wherever you stored.
 It should be a black background since an `AVPlayer` cannot see alpha channel, although the alpha channel for specific pixels is `0.0`.

 #### 3D Video: